Leica V-LUX Typ 114 vs Panasonic FZ2000

 Concerning the storage of imaging data, both the V-LUX Typ 114 and the FZ2000 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

-Both the V-LUX Typ 114 and the FZ2000 are recent models that are part of the current product line-up.
-The V-LUX Typ 114 replaced the earlier Leica V-LUX 4, while the FZ2000 followed on from the Panasonic FZ1000.
+The FZ2000 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the V-LUX Typ 114 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the V-LUX Typ 114 was succeeded by the Leica V-LUX 5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Leica V-LUX Typ 114 and the Panasonic FZ2000?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.